tzcytpm/pl-comms-web/README.md

 ## Configuration best practices

-Unless you have special requirements, you will want to add the following to your web server configuration when hosting PL Comms Web:
+Unless you have special requirements, you will want to add the following to your web server configuration when hosting privateLINE Comms Web:

--   The `X-Frame-Options: SAMEORIGIN` header, to prevent PL Comms Web from being framed and protect from [clickjacking][owasp-clickjacking].
+-   The `X-Frame-Options: SAMEORIGIN` header, to prevent privateLINE Comms Web from being framed and protect from [clickjacking][owasp-clickjacking].
 -   The `frame-ancestors 'self'` directive to your `Content-Security-Policy` header, as the modern replacement for `X-Frame-Options` (though both should be